wp-plugins/slickr-flickr/readme.txt

 If you don't want to specify all the settings for every slideshow you can set up some defaults.
 The default value is used when you have not specified a value on the individual slideshow or gallery.

 * Go to the "Settings" section, and choose "Slickr Flickr"
-* Enter your Flickr Id (the id of the form 12345678@N00) and choose whether it is a user or group id
+* Enter your Flickr Id (the ID is of the form 12345678@N00) and choose whether it is a user or group id
+* Enter your Flickr API Key (optional)
+* Enter your Slickr Flickr Pro license Id (optional)
-* Enter the default number of photos to show (maximum is 20)
+* Enter the default number of photos to show
 * Select the type of display - gallery, slideshow or slideshow/gallery combo
 * Choose whether photos captions are displayed
 * Enter what the delay in seconds is before the slideshow moves on to the next slide